pataprogramming/tones/curriculum/01-piano-chords.md

 Move the cursor right next to `(twinkle)` and evaluate this line by hitting <kbd>Cmd</kbd> + <kbd>Enter</kbd> (or <kbd>Ctrl</kbd> +
 <kbd>Enter</kbd>).
 Again, you should hear some music: the first part
-of "Twinkle Twinkle Little Star" played by a piano.
+of _Twinkle, Twinkle, Little Star_, played by a piano.

 > To do this in a repl, `cd` to the tones project root directory and
 > run `lein repl`.
 Once the repl starts up, `(require 'tones.play)`,